Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2022 indicates that Moree Surrounds SA2 had a median income among taxpayers of $49,134 and an average of $59,163.
-These figures are below the national average.
-In comparison, Rest of NSW had a median income of $49,459 and an average of $62,998.
-Based on Wage Price Index growth of 12.61% since financial year 2022, estimated incomes as of September 2025 would be approximately $55,330 (median) and $66,623 (average).
-Census data shows that household, family, and personal incomes in Moree Surrounds rank modestly, between the 43rd and 52nd percentiles.
-The earnings profile reveals that 32.2% of the population, equivalent to 1,716 individuals, fall within the $1,500 - $2,999 income range, which is similar to the pattern seen in metropolitan regions where 29.9% occupy this range.
-After housing costs, residents retain 93.5% of their income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 5th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Moree Surrounds SA2 had a median income among taxpayers of $49,134 and an average of $59,163.
+This is below the national average.
+The median income in Rest of NSW was $49,459 with an average of $62,998.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $55,330 (median) and $66,623 (average) as of September 2025.
+Census data indicates household, family and personal incomes rank modestly in Moree Surrounds, between the 43rd and 52nd percentiles.
+The earnings profile shows 32.2% of the population, or 1,716 individuals, fall within the $1,500 - $2,999 income range, similar to metropolitan regions where 29.9% occupy this range.
+After housing costs, residents retain 93.5% of their income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income